babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 $total = $searchResult->total();
 ```

+## Pagination

-## 3. Finally, you can paginate the search results:
+Finally, you can paginate the search results:

 ```php
 $paginator = MyModel::boolSearch()